chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 #### View Different Versions of Cookbooks

-To view the different versions of the cookbook:
+To view different versions of cookbook:

 - Select a specific cookbook from the list.
-- The interface contains a dropdown list for versions.
-Select any version to view the details.
+- Select any version from the dropdown list to view the details.

 {{< note >}}
 The dropdown shows the latest version of the cookbook.